-How can I humanely deter rats and/or mice?
+How can I humanely deter rats and mice?

-Rats or mice commonly live in gardens and parks in the UK; usually this is due to food sources, such as food put down for other animals.
+Rats and mice commonly live in gardens and parks in the UK as they'll have easy access to food sources, such as food put down for other animals.
 They can be attracted to spilt wild bird food, scattered by birds from feeders or tables.
-Compost heaps can also be a major attractant as they offer food, shelter and warmth.
-Other attractants can be improperly stored rubbish bags, cat, dog or other pet food (particularly outside pets like rabbits or guinea pigs) and food left out for wildlife (e.g. hedgehogs).
+Compost heaps can also be a major attraction as they offer food, shelter and warmth.
+Other attractions can be improperly stored rubbish bags, cat, dog or other pet food (particularly outside pets like rabbits or guinea pigs) and food left out for wildlife such as hedgehogs.